StarVid: Enhancing Semantic Alignment in Video Diffusion Models via Spatial and SynTactic Guided Attention Refocusing: Methodologies

-As illustrated in the first two rows of \figref{fig_2}(c), although by the $20$-th denoising timestep, while the negative examples show that high-attention areas on the CA maps for nouns align with the corresponding objects, the CA maps for verbs still fail to accurately target the correct objects.
+\textbf{Observation 2:} \textit{ Ensuring strong connections between CA maps of verbs and nouns helps enhance motion correspondence. } As illustrated in \figref{fig_2}(c, first two rows), by the $20$-th denoising timestep, although the high-attention areas on the CA maps for nouns align with the corresponding objects, the CA maps for verbs still fail to accurately target the correct objects.
 This leads to motion leakage and incorrect binding.
-One potential reason is the use of the CLIP text encoder, known for its inability to effectively encode linguistic structures~\cite{feng2022training}, resulting in a lack of clear relationship between verbs and nouns, and thus misalignment in the CA maps between verbs and their corresponding objects.
-However, as demonstrated in the positive example of \figref{fig_2}(c), the CA map for the verb focuses solely on the appropriate subject area, ensuring that the subject's motion is in accordance with the text description.
-Consequently, when the CA map of the verb closely mirror those of the corresponding noun, they facilitate accurate motion alignment.
+One potential reason is the use of the CLIP~\cite{radford2021learning} text encoder, known for its inability to effectively encode linguistic structures~\cite{feng2022training}, resulting in a lack of clear relationship between verbs and nouns, and thus misalignment in the CA maps between verbs and their corresponding objects.
+However, as demonstrated in \figref{fig_2}(c, last row), the CA maps for the verbs focus solely on the appropriate subject areas, ensuring that the subjects' motion aligns with the text description.